 To do this, we will download Wireshark.

-Wireshark is a network capture tool that allows us to capture all packets that we receive/transmit on our computer and we can take a look at them.
+Wireshark is a network capture tool that allows us to capture all packets we receive/transmit on our computer, and we can look at them.

 Once you have downloaded and installed Wireshark, select the “Options” in the Capture menu:

-You will now see an overview with all your network cards:
+You will now see an overview of all your network cards:

 You will see a lot of stuff, don’t worry about what you see here.
-As you learn more about networking, you will also learn more about the different networking protocols and their packets / frames.
-We are going to capture one single frame and take a closer look at it.
+As you learn more about networking, you will also learn more about the different networking protocols and their packets/frames.
+We will capture one single frame and take a closer look at it.
 To do this, we will use a filter so that Wireshark only shows this traffic:

 In the green bar on the top left, enter the following filter: